I. General Upload Rules

 - The user must have altered the model in some way as to be significantly different from the original, such as through reskinning or modelling the mesh further.

-Screenshots can be uploaded for a number of purposes:
+- Screenshots can be uploaded for one or more of the following three purposes:

 - Showing off a user interface for a shell, website, or program that you created.